mengbinhao/jack-note/docs/english/sentence.md

 ### native english
-1. Ordering or asking somethong
+1. Ordering or asking something
 > I want/need -> Can/Could I have  a glass of water?
-Plese
+Please
-2. when you reject or disagree somethong(acknowledgement + bug/however)
+2. when you reject or disagree something(acknowledgement + bug/however)
 > That's so sweet of you, but ...
 > I see where you come from/ I hear you, but I have a concern
 3. express dislike